Marto32/sentinel/README.md

  * Sensor is activated
  * RPi initiates an onboard script
- * Script tracks time and calls API
+ * Script tracks time and calls the Twilio API
  * API notifies user and logs info provided

 ## Setup